jinxin-wang/GeSA/workflow/rules/Mutect2/Pon/Split/README.md

 ```
         PILEUP = temp("pileup_TvN/{tsample}_Vs_{nsample}_PON_{panel_of_normal}_TvN.pileup.gz")
 ```
+- Reference genome:
+The reference genome in FASTA format used for alignment and variant calling.

 -->  A rule to split mutect2 results in pieces

+This rule splits the Mutect2 results file into smaller pieces to facilitate downstream analysis or processing of the data.
+By splitting the file, you can work with smaller subsets of variants at a time, improving computational efficiency or enabling parallelization.

 - input files :
+Mutect2 VCF file: The Mutect2 variant call format (VCF) file containing the results of the variant calling analysis.
 ```
         Mutect2_vcf = "Mutect2_TvNp/{tsample}_Vs_{nsample}_PON_{panel_of_normal}_twicefiltered_TvNp.vcf.gz",
         vcf_index = "Mutect2_TvNp/{tsample}_Vs_{nsample}_PON_{panel_of_normal}_twicefiltered_TvNp.vcf.gz.tbi"
 ```
 - output files :
+-> Interval-specific VCF file (with bcftools suffix): The output VCF file specific to the interval, compressed using bcftools or similar tool.
+-> Interval-specific VCF file: The output VCF file specific to the interval, without any additional suffix or compression.
 ```
         interval_vcf_bcftools = temp("Mutect2_TvNp_oncotator_tmp/{tsample}_Vs_{nsample}_PON_{panel_of_normal}_TvNp_ON_{interval}_bcftools.vcf.gz"),
         interval_vcf          = temp("Mutect2_TvNp_oncotator_tmp/{tsample}_Vs_{nsample}_PON_{panel_of_normal}_TvNp_ON_{interval}.vcf.gz")
 ```

 --> A rule to annotate mutect2 tumor versus normal and panel of normal results with oncotator
+rule oncotator_pon :
+This rule performs annotation of Mutect2 panel of normals (PON) results using Oncotator.
+Oncotator is a tool used for comprehensive annotation of genomic variants.
 - input files :

 ```
         interval_vcf = "Mutect2_TvNp_oncotator_tmp/{tsample}_Vs_{nsample}_PON_{panel_of_normal}_TvNp_ON_{interval}.vcf.gz"
 ```